Individualized Hear-through For Acoustic Transparency Using PCA-Based Sound Pressure Estimation At The Eardrum: Eardrum Sound Pressure Estimation

-Two linear estimators of individual receiver-to-eardrum path transfer functions are presented in Sec.~\ref{subsubsec:3:2:1} and Sec.~\ref{subsubsec:3:2:2}, respectively.
-For the PCA-based estimation method, it is suggested to extract frequency regions that are affected by deterministic changes of ear canal characteristics so that features of the measured individual secondary path $\mathbf{s}$ can be better utilized.
-It is shown in \cite{SankowskyRothe2015} that $\mathbf{s_{j}}$ and $\mathbf{r_{j}}$ are less differentiated at low frequency regions, which can be intuitively explained by the long wavelength.
-Therefore, we propose to combine both the low and high frequencies into the final receiver-to-eardrum path estimate $\hat{r}(\omega)$ and synthesize the two estimators as follows:
+Two linear estimators of individual receiver-to-eardrum path transfer functions are presented in Sec.~\ref{subsec:3:2} and Sec.~\ref{subsec:3:3} based on least-square regression and PCA-based approach, respectively.
+For the PCA-based estimation method, it is suggested to extract the frequency regions of the transfer functions that are affected by deterministic changes of ear-canal characteristics so that features of the measured individual secondary path $\mathbf{s}$ can be better utilized.
+As it can be seen from Fig.~\ref{sidebysideleft} and Fig.~\ref{sidebysideright}, $\mathbf{s_{j}}$ and $\mathbf{r_{j}}$ are less differentiated at low frequency regions, which is intuitively valid due to the long wavelength.
+Therefore, we propose to converge both the low and high frequencies into the final receiver-to-eardrum path estimate $\hat{r}(\omega)$ and combine the two estimators as follows: